Michael Schneider (conductor): Career

 Schneider was born in Nordhorn.
 He studied flute and recorder at the Musikhochschule Köln.
-In 1978 he was a winner of the ARD International Music Competition in the category recorder.
+In 1978 he was a winner of the ARD International Music Competition in the recorder category.

 For historically informed performances he founded in 1979 the ensemble "Camerata Köln" (Camerata Cologne) and in 1988 the orchestra "La Stagione".
 He conducted both in performances and many recordings.
 They appeared at the Handel Festival in Göttingen, the Handel Festival in Halle, the Bachfest Leipzig, the Schwetzingen Festival and the Schleswig-Holstein Musik Festival, among others.

 Schneider also conducted orchestras such as the Nordwestdeutsche Philharmonie, the Cappella Coloniensis, the Zurich Chamber Orchestra and the Israel Chamber Orchestra.

 In 1980 Schneider was appointed professor for recorder at the Berlin University of the Arts.
 Since 1993 he has been professor of the University of Music and Performing Arts, Frankfurt, where he established in 2005 a class for "Historische Interpretationspraxis" (historically informed interpretation).
 Since 2005 he has served as a vice president of the university.
 In 2011 he appeared with about 50 students and teachers from the university at the Rheingau Musik Festival in Eberbach Abbey, including first a variety of chamber music concerts in smaller halls of the former monastery, performed by a piano quintet, a string quartet and a trumpet trio, and finally a semi-staged presentation of Alessandro Stradella's oratorio San Giovanni Battista in the Basilika.